LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 #### General Guidelines

 * Image URLs must be whitelisted in LiveEngage
-  * Images added in the RecievedMessage and ReplyMessage must be whitelisted in the structured content image whitelisting area.
+  * Images added in the ReceivedMessage and ReplyMessage must be whitelisted in the structured content image whitelisting area.
 Please contact your LP representative to whitelist images.

 #### Consumer received and reply bubble behavior